ZeduloAdmin/gf180_efuse_compiler/README.md

 # GF180MCU eFuse array compiler

 This repository contains an eFuse array compiler for the GF180MCU technology.
-Original compiler was used to do a tapeout during the Open MPW GFMPW-0 run, but this branch holds a newer compiler version with increased density and automated flow scripts.
-This branch is still in the development phase and is not ready for general use.
+[Original compiler](https://github.com/egorxe/gf180_efuse_compiler/commit/444cecf080246598029439b6df1605e37e3599de) was used to do a tapeout during the Open MPW GFMPW-0 run, but recently compiler was rewritten from scratch to increase density and automate the flow.
+Current version of the compiler is much more usable, but still not verified in silicon and should be treated as experimental.

 ## Compiler features

 eFuse compiler provides:

 * Generation of synchronous nonvolatile eFuse memory array for the GF180MCU process.
-* GDS and over files necessary for integration into any GF180MCU-based chip design.
+* GDS and other files necessary for integration into any GF180MCU-based chip design.
 * Configurable word width and memory depth.
 Currently only 16, 32 and 64 word depths are supported.
-* eFuse memory density up to 10 kbits/mm^2.
+* eFuse memory density up to 10 kbits/mm^2 (without digital wrapper).
 * Support for the open source GF180MCU PDK.
-* Digital wrapper with Wishbone interface to eFuse memory (TODO).
+* Digital wrapper with Wishbone interface to eFuse memory.

 ## Requirements